How to choose an online community platform (in 2025)

 - Polls.
 Everyone has an opinion, so turn those opinions into engagement.
 Polls are an incredible tool for sparking conversation and creating connections.

-Another thing to look out for is distractions on community platforms.
 Social networks might seem like a great place to host your community, but the constant onslaught of notifications and ads can hurt your community’s perceived value.
 A strong, consistent branded experience strengthens member loyalty and keeps them engaged.

-3. Monetization: Unlocking revenue streams
+3. Monetization: flexible revenue stream options

 - One-time fee.
 Some communities decide to use a one-time fee to gain access to the community space.
 That doesn’t mean everything is automatically free, though.
 There can also be options to capture additional revenue through add-ons like courses, coaching, and more.